FrancisSy/image_analysis/readme.md

 It was written in the Python version 3.6.

 To get this program to run, you will need to install the PILLOW (PIL Fork) Library.
-YOu can install PILLOW at this link: https://pillow.readthedocs.io/en/latest/installation.html
+You can install PILLOW at this link: https://pillow.readthedocs.io/en/latest/installation.html